 - Anticipate you will need to create work instructions for the new software tool.
 Determine how many work instructions you need to create.
 These are step-by-step instructions that often include a list of prerequisite activities, screen captures or other images, tips or notes, warnings, and other details such as what to do next.
 Work instructions walk users through the process of using the software to complete their tasks and help them through the learning curve.
 Work instructions should always support your proposal process.
 Depending on the level of complexity, a typical base figure for estimating development time is anywhere from 4 to 8 hours to create and verify the steps for each work instruction.
 These work instructions should be part of the training process.
 Work instructions can also help you train new users in less time, particularly when they are already familiar with the normal proposal process you follow.

-Tip 2: Training is most effective when people learn to use the software to perform their usual proposal tasks.
+Tip 2: Training is most effective when people learn to use proposal writing software to perform their usual proposal tasks.

-The intent is to combine learning how to use the software following your preferred proposal process.
+The intent is to combine learning how to use the basis of estimate software following your preferred proposal process.
 Organize the training topics into process areas or sequence of tasks the proposal teams would normally follow to develop their cost estimates.

 Consider breaking the learning sessions into small modules that focus on completing specific proposal development activities and how using the software helps them do their job.
 That way you can do short, focused training sessions that limit disruption of normal day-to-day activities.
 Incorporating the work instructions as part of the learning process is helpful because the users can refer to them at any time.
 That way they can make sure they are selecting the right options and become proficient on how to use the different functions in the software.